Defining Experience Business for Nonprofit Marketing

-Between various teams including digital media and technology, brand, grassroots and through our parent, Truth Initiative, truth® campaign creates an environment in which young people are drawn into joining the movement to end smoking, in a non-PSA, non-shaming way. truth® epitomizes the convergence of design, content and creative to accomplish this difficult mission.
+Between my team (digital and technology), brand, grassroots and through our parent, Truth Initiative, truth® campaign creates an environment in which young people are drawn into joining the movement to end smoking, in a non-PSA, non-shaming way. truth® epitomizes the convergence of design, content and creative to accomplish this difficult mission.
 We do so by producing stunning visuals (design), develop evocative storytelling and content marketing through our broadcast and digital video and display campaigns (content), while overlaying analytics, advanced segmentation, A/B testing, marketing automation, among others (data).

 truth® x Adobe are leveraging Experience Business to save lives, and that is bigger than any corporate announcement made through Summit.
 Watch my a recording of my livestream below, and more so, let me know what you think.